01mf02/jq-lang-spec/syntax.typ

   $floor(phi) eq.triple [3] | ("length"(), 2) "as" var(z) | floor(mu) update var(z)$.
   In @semantics, we will see that its output is $stream([1], [2])$.
 ]

-This lowering assumes the presence of one filter in the definitions, namely $"empty"$.
-This filter returns an empty stream.
-We might be tempted to define it as ${} | .[]$, which constructs an empty object, then returns its contained values, which corresponds to an empty stream as well.
-However, such a definition relies on the temporary construction of new values (such as the empty object here), which is not admissible on the left-hand side of updates (see @updates).
-For this reason, we have to define it in a more complicated way, for example
-$ "empty"() := ({} | .[]) "as" var(x) | . $
-This definition ensures that $"empty"$ can be employed also as a path expression.

 The lowering in @tab:lowering is compatible with the semantics of the jq implementation, with one notable exception: